How to Identify Drive In Sales Candidates With Dr Christopher Croner

 An indicator that a salesperson will give up when the going gets tough is easy to spot on a resume- particularly when you get a resume from a candidate who’s been job-hopping in and out of a job for six months to a year and constantly changes roles.

-During the hiring process, it’s essential to identify how that person has behaved in the past, which will allow you to predict how they’re going to perform going forward.
+During the hiring process, it’s essential to identify how that person has behaved in the past, allowing you to predict how they will perform going forward.

 2. Hunt for candidates

 The best sales people aren’t looking for jobs, they’re already employed.
-So instead of waiting for them to come to you, you need to go out and find them.
-Generally, the majority of active job seekers are looking for a new job for a reason.
+So instead of waiting for them to come to you, you must go out and find them.
+Generally, most active job seekers are looking for a new job for a reason.
 So you need to target and hunt for passive job seekers who are currently too driven in their current role to look for a new position.

 3. Ask for real metrics

-The third indicator to identify a top-performer is that the person can provide metrics to show that they have been successful in the past.
-When it comes to metrics, what we’re talking about is the difference between someone saying, “I was a top producing sales rep.” versus some who say “I helped increase revenue from $100,000 per month to $300,000 per month within a six month period.”
+The third indicator to identify a top performer is that the person can provide metrics to show that they have been successful in the past.
+Regarding metrics, we’re talking about the difference between someone saying, “I was a top producing sales rep.” versus someone saying, “I helped increase revenue from $100,000 per month to $300,000 per month within a six-month period.”
 You’re looking for tangible metrics to prove their success in previous positions.

 4. Follow a screening process

 Sales leaders can use a screening process to test and interview sales candidates for Drive and other key sales skills.
-The first step is often the resume review using the techniques we just discussed, then moving on to a phone screen, during which time, you could start by walking the person or let them walk you through their resume.
-This way you can learn a lot about the person and their levels of discernment.
-In particular, what’s causing them to be attracted to your position.
+The first step is often the resume review using the techniques we just discussed, then moving on to a phone screen, during which time you could start by walking the person or letting them walk you through their resume.
+This way, you can learn a lot about the person and their levels of discernment.
+In particular, what’s causing them to be attracted to your position?
 This can be done by following these 3 steps:

 1. Ask for a basic job description: What did you do in that role?

-3. Finally, follow up with: What got you to move on to the next position?
+3. Finally, follow up: What got you to move on to the next position?

 You can also test for Drive using SalesDrive’s personality test for salespeople – The DriveTest®